Syriac Orthodox Church: Demography

 The patriarchate was originally established in Antioch (in present-day Syria, Turkey, and Iraq) but later relocated due to persecutions by the Romans, followed by Muslim Arab rule.
-It was based at Mor Hananyo Monastery, Mardin, within the Ottoman Empire (1160–1933), then moved to Homs (1933–1959), and has been seated in Damascus, Syria, since 1959.
+It was based at Mor Hananyo Monastery, Mardin, within the Ottoman Empire from 1160 to 1933, then moved to Homs from 1933 to 1959, and has been seated in Damascus, Syria, since 1959.
 A diaspora has also spread from the Levant, Iraq, and Turkey throughout the world, notably in Sweden, Germany, the United Kingdom, Netherlands, Austria, France, United States, Canada, Guatemala, Argentina, Brazil, Australia, and New Zealand.